 If the tank is over-full (if the water level is higher than the outlet invert), the system is not operating as it should.
 An over-full tank is not conducive to settling, so sludge and other solids may reach the soil treatment area.
-There may be plugging in the line, or the soil treatment system at the other end of the line may be plugged (Figure 7.32).
+There may be plugging in the lines, effluent screen, or the soil treatment system (Figure 7.31).

-If a pump tank is part of the system, the pumps may have had problems, causing the tank to overfill.
+If a pump tank is part of the system, he pumps may have had problems, causing the tank to overfill.
 If, after pumping out the tank, there is excessive runback (water entering the tank from the outlet side) into the tank, there is certainly plugging of the soil treatment area.